bootcmatch/BootCMatch/README.md

 Pasqua D'Ambra, Institute for Applied Computing (IAC) of the Italian National Research Council (CNR)

-Panayot Vassilevski, Portland State University
+Panayot S. Vassilevski, Portland State University

 This is the software package described in the paper:

-P. D'Ambra, S. Filippone, P. Vassilevski: *BootCMatch: a software package for bootstrap AMG based on graph weighted matching,* submitted, 2017
+P. D'Ambra, S. Filippone, P. S. Vassilevski: *BootCMatch: a software package for bootstrap AMG based on graph weighted matching,* submitted, 2017

 It contains the following components: